Self-service client installation guide

 The downloaded ZIP archive will contain two templates: ADM and ADMX.
 If your Active Directory is based on Windows Server 2008 or later, it is recommended to use the ADMX template.
 The ADM template can still be used, but the ADMX format offers several advantages over legacy ADM files, such as a central storage point where you can manage all your administrative templates.

-2. Create a new GPO or select an existing GPO that is linked to the computers, sites, domains, or organizational units where you want to override the default settings of Adaxes Self-service client.
+2. Create a new GPO or select an existing GPO that is linked to the computers, sites, domains, or organizational units where you want to override the default settings of Adaxes self-service client.

 3. Install the administrative template and configure the settings.